pyrogram/pyrogram/docs/source/topics/storage-engines.rst

     async with Client("my_account", in_memory=True) as app:
         print(await app.export_session_string())

 ...and save the resulting string.
-You can use this string as session name the next time you want to login using the same session; the storage used will still be in-memory:
+You can use this string by passing it as Client argument the next time you want to login using the same session; the storage used will still be in-memory:

 .. code-block:: python